Safeguarding

 The Designated Safeguarding Lead (DSL) is Mr S Snuggs.

-The Deputy Designated Safeguarding Leads (DDSL) are Mrs S Goodall and Mrs L Davies.
+The Deputy Designated Safeguarding Leads (DDSL) are Mrs Prance and Mrs Young.

 The Governor with responsibility for Safeguarding is Joy Walker.